PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

     }
   }
 }

 ```
-The ´senderFeedbackUrl´ specifies, where the Certificate Provider expects the feedback of the Certificate Consumer.
+The ´senderFeedbackUrl´ specifies, where the Certificate Provider expects feedback on the status from the Certificate Consumer.
 The expected value **MUST** be a concrete path to the version 1 dataspace protocol endpoint,
 where a data offer for an asset of type cx-taxo:CCMAPI **MUST** be available for the Certificate Consumer.

 >**Push header `senderFeedbackUrl` explanation**:
->This information is intended as a temporary solution to support the unique identification of multiple feedback endpoints across multiple EDCs belonging to one legal entity.
+>This information is intended as a temporary solution to support the unique identification of multiple status endpoints across multiple EDCs belonging to one legal entity.
 >The typical way to implement such differentiation in the Catena-X data space would be to provide additional, distinguishing attributes to the EDC assets to enable an automated search mechanism via the EDC discovery service and EDC catalogs.
 >Since the current changes are implemented as a non-breaking standard patch, the senderFeedbackUrl remains an intermediate solution.
 >A future change is required in that regard, especially when considering the deprecation of the v1 DSP endpoint in favor of an upcoming EDC `.well-known` endpoint that supports multiple DSP versions.

->**DocumentID spelling**:
+>**`documentID` spelling**:
-> Please mind that in contrast to other requests the field `documentID` in the push notification request is spelled with a capital `D`.
+> Please mind that in contrast to other requests the field `documentID` in the push notification request is spelled with a capital `D` due to the spelling in the [aspect model](#31-aspect-model-businesspartnercertificate).

-##### 2.1.1.3 Company Certificate Feedback
+##### 2.1.1.3 Company Certificate Status

-`POST /companycertificate/feedback`
+`POST /companycertificate/status`

-This API is used by the Certificate Consumer to give a feedback to the Certificate Provider, thus either accepting or rejecting the provided certificate.
+This API is used by the Certificate Consumer to give feedback on the status to the Certificate Provider, thus either accepting or rejecting the provided certificate.
-This is regardless of whether the certificate was [pulled](#2111-company-certificate-request) or [pushed](#2112-company-certificate-push).
+This is regardless of whether the certificate was [pulled](#2152-pull-mechanism) or [pushed](#2151-push-mechanism).

-##### 2.1.1.3.1 Company Certificate Feedback: Received
+##### 2.1.1.3.1 Company Certificate Status: Received

 Certificate has been received by Certificate Consumer and validation is in progress.